StoneLabs/working-graves/README.md

 ## Server operators

 You can see various debug information using the `/graves` command.
 You can also use the `gravesRequireSoulTorch` gamerule to specify whether the soul torch is required for create a grave.
 The `gravesDoLightningFire` gamerule can be used to toggle whether the lightning can spawn fire.
+Additionally, a permission level at least equal to `gravesRequiredPermissionLevel` is required to create graves (defaults to 0).

 ## Download